If you’re having a hard time finding great talents for your call center, you need to tweak your recruitment strategies.

-If job postings and other common recruitment strategies aren’t doing the trick, why not try attending events, especially those not directly related to employment?
+If job postings and other common recruitment strategies aren’t doing the trick, why not try attending events, especially those not directly related to employment

 Aside from job fairs, there are other events you can join, and these will let you network with great talents.
 For example, if you’re looking for work-from-home agents, you may go to functions geared for freelancers.
 In such venues, you can meet professionals who are passionate about what they do, letting you gain a good idea about their attitudes and personality.

 A lot of shortlisted applicants don’t turn up when job recruiters invite them to interviews.
 You can avoid this by launching an open-house event as part of your recruitment process.
 Aside from allowing you to readily interact with prospects right then and there, this is an opportunity to show employees what you have to offer.
-You may show them your office interiors and facilities.
+You may show them your office interiors and facilities

 More importantly, however, such face-to-face events allow you to meet people who are serious about becoming part of your call center.
 It’ll help you filter out those who don’t intend to pursue their application, saving you lots of time and energy.

 Businesses can put aside their worries over recruiting agents when they outsource their call center needs to BPO companies offering scalable solutions.
-Open Access BPO’s scalable process can provide brands a highly skilled and expertly trained workforce attending to their customers within 30 days.
+Open Access BPO’s scalable process can provide brands with a highly skilled and expertly trained workforce attending to their customers within 30 days.

 Send us a message today to set up your own team of call center agents.